OpenDSA/OpenDSA/RST/en/Pointers/RefParam.rst

 .. distributed under an MIT open source license.

 .. avmetadata::
-   :author: Nick Parlante and Sally Hamouda
+   :author: Nick Parlante, Cliff Shaffer, and Sally Hamouda
-   :prerequisites:
    :topic: Pointers

 Reference Parameters
 ====================

-In the simplest "pass by value" or "value parameter" scheme, each function has separate, local memory and parameters are copied from the caller to the callee at the moment of the function call.
+In the simplest :term:`pass by value` or :term:`value parameter` scheme, each function has separate, local memory and parameters are copied from the caller to the callee at the moment of the function call.
 But what about the other direction?
 How can the callee communicate back to its caller?
 Using a "return" at the end of the callee to copy a result back to the caller works for simple cases, but does not work well for all situations.
 Also, sometimes copying values back and forth is undesirable.
-"Pass by reference" parameters solve all of these problems.
+:term:`Pass by reference` parameters solve all of these problems.
 For the following discussion, the term "value of interest" will be a value that the caller and callee wish to communicate between each other.
 A reference parameter passes a pointer to the value of interest instead of a copy of the value of interest.
 This technique uses the sharing property of pointers so that the caller and callee can share the value of interest.

 Bill Gates Example
 ------------------

-Suppose functions ``A()`` and ``B()`` both do computations involving Bill Gates' net worth measured in billions of dollars — the value of interest for this problem. ``A()`` is the main function and its stores the initial value (about 55 as of 1998). ``A()`` calls ``B()`` which tries to add 1 to the value of interest.
+Suppose functions ``A()`` and ``B()`` both do computations involving Bill Gates' net worth measured in billions of dollars |---| the value of interest for this problem. ``A()`` is the main function and its stores the initial value (about 55 as of 1998). ``A()`` calls ``B()`` which tries to add 1 to the value of interest.